Answers to frequently asked questions about the Part 1 MRCOG

 You’ll need to submit an authorised translation of your degree certificate or medical registration certificate.

-I have multiple documents to upload but the eligibility form only allows one file to be uploaded.
+I have multiple documents to provide.
 What should I do?

 I have entered the Part 1 MRCOG exam stating my new/married name on the form, but have received an acknowledgement saying I have been registered under my former name – why?